TechWorksHub/best-practice-guide/source/the-five-questions.rst

 How do I train my AI/ML application?
 ------------------------------------

 In the previous step, we collected the data for our AI project.
-In this step, we will make use of it by using it to train an AI algorithm of our choice to meet the goals of our project.
-This is also the step where systematic problems from decisions in earlier steps are likely to start manifesting in force.
-We strongly suggest that readers don’t hesitate to revisit earlier decisions at this stage if they prove to be unfruitful.
-Once again, we set out a number of steps for this section, but our primary challenges are:
+In this step, we will use it to train an AI algorithm of our choice to meet the goals of our project.
+This is a critical step at which issues from earlier decisions may start to surface, so we recommend reviewing earlier decisions if problems arise.
+This step addresses 3 primary challenges:

 * Deciding which AI approach to use
 * Engineering a pipeline that optimizes the training